 Specific rules for medical devices

-Notification to the Swedish Medical Products Agency
+Notification and application to the Swedish Medical Products Agency

-Some clinical investigations of medical devices must be notified or applied to the Swedish Medical Products Agency.
+Clinical investigations of medical devices must be notified or applied to the Swedish Medical Products Agency which coordinates the review with the Swedish Ethics Review Authority.
+This means that application documents that are to be examined by the Swedish Ethical Review Authority are attached to the notification or application that is sent to the Swedish Medical Products Agency.
 Find out more under the page Planning on this website.
+External link.

 What must be submitted to the Swedish Medical Products Agency and the Swedish Ethical Review Authority?

-What happens to my application?
+What happens to my notification or application?